A Gallon of Scallops

 What?

+First, that family tree makes no sense.
 Second, as Jude provides lots of fun playtime for Skye, but zero financial support, Jude seems more like a brother than a dad.

 Well, first of all,

-I had asked for photos of cats cuddling together because I needed needed to look at them, and you sent in some wonderful ones.
+thank you to everyone who wrote in after our last pet-related dispute.
+I had asked for photos of cats cuddling together because I needed to look at them, and you sent in some wonderful ones.

 Also, some of you sent a lot of information and a lot of letters, some of them quite long,

-feline psychology, and I really enjoyed them.
+about feline psychology, and I really enjoyed them.
+Special thanks to listener Sarah, who wrote

-And I really enjoyed it because just she's a she's a veterinarian in Canada, and she gave me a lot of information about cats that I did not have, including the fact, Jesse, that one of the reasons that cats look so ashamed and wary in the litter box is that they are instinctively terrified of being ambushed in the litter box.
+She's a veterinarian in Canada, and she gave me a lot of information about cats that I did not have, including the fact, Jesse, that one of the reasons that cats look so ashamed and wary in the litter box is that they are instinctively terrified of being ambushed in the litter box.

 And one of the things that will cause cats to avoid going to the litter box in terms of placement is if it's enclosed and they don't have

 a fair view of all of their surroundings, they're going to feel like they're going to get jumped as soon as they get out of that litter box.
+They are both prey and predator animals,

 Sarah wrote, and they don't have a pack to protect them.
+I didn't ever think about that.

 So, Sarah, I know from Get Your Pets, the occasional afternoon talk show that I do on Instagram Live where I interview people's cats and dogs.
+She is the,

 I mean, this is the thing.

+Do I say cat mom?
 Do I say the mom of, or the owner of, or the person of

-the cat's Captain Jack Sparrow Harkness, the time-traveling pirate kitten, who has one eye, an incredible cat, and Sophie, who did not get a good name from Sarah, really, Sarah really stopped naming cats the good way when she named Sophie.
+the cats, Captain Jack Sparrow Harkness, the time-traveling pirate kitten, who has one eye, an incredible cat, and Sophie, who did not get a good name from Sarah, really, Sarah really stopped naming cats the good way when she named Sophie?

 Anyway, it was nice to get that letter from Sarah.
+And if she gives me permission, Sarah,

 if I have your permission, I'd like to forward that to any letter writer who writes me requesting it.
+Your email is really good and interesting.

 All right, anyway, so there's that.

-Now, this is the issue here: who is what in relation to this incredible dog, Skye?
+Now, this is the issue here.
+Who is what in relation to this incredible dog, Skye?

-So I agree with Jean personally.
+So I agree with Jean, personally.

 Jean says that she thinks it's weird, and I agree with her, to call yourself your pet's mom.
+I think that's a little weird.

 And I know I can hear the letters being written right now.

 I'm getting them before we even post this podcast.
+I'm sure of it.

 Because it's very common for people to call themselves, you know, my cat's mom, my dog's dad, my cat's brother-in-law, or whatever it is.

+I get it.
 It's a sign of affection.

 And it is better than